valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

     The default `v-select` component's background style color appearance has been changed to white to add contrast and distinguish it from the disabled state.

+* **Added auto scrolls modal to the top**

+  The `valtimo-modal` component now has automatic scrolling to the top of the modal when transitioning between pages.

 ## Bugfixes

 The following bugs were fixed: